Automattic/jetpack/to-test.md

 1. Make sure filters work on tests with `phpunit --filter=WP_Test_Lazy_Images`

+We also updated lazy images to use a base64 encoded transparent to reduce a network request.

+To test:

+- Ensure that site has Lazy Images turned on.
+- Create a post/page with some images in it.
+- Load the post/page.
+- Ensure that images load properly.
+- If you view the source when the page first loads, you should see the base64 encoded image.

 ### Admin Page

 Added ability to disable backups related UI when a filter is passed for our hosting partners.